Habutiii/tp/docs/UserGuide.md

 **Create folder by tag : `list t/<your tag here> s/`**

 Create and save custom folder.

 Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/` Output will be a folder with the names of the tags you have selected.
+All tags have been normalized to upper case.
 Example:
 - Input: list t/friends t/colleagues s/
-- Output: Folder friends & colleagues created
+- Output: Folder FRIENDS & COLLEAGUES created

 **Delete folder by tag : `list t/<your tag here> d/`**